 - Verifying a prospective candidate’s ability to work legally in the U.S.

-When to get help with payroll for your small business
+When do I get help with payroll for my small business?

 A business owner can be strong in all areas of operation except payroll and other accounting functions.
 In many cases, a small business may not have a dedicated HR manager or department.
 The risk of high turnover or being audited as a business exponentially grows when leadership struggles with payroll and compliance.